China urges India to take steps to satisfy standards of nuclear group

 "We support the group carrying out discussions on admitting new members and at the same time we encourage India to take the next steps to satisfy the relevant standards of the group," Hua told a daily news briefing.
 She did not elaborate.

-The United States, Britain and other members have argued in favour of India joining the organisation, established in 1975 to ensure that civilian nuclear trade is not diverted for military aims.
+The United States, Britain and other members have argued in favor of India joining the organization, established in 1975 to ensure that civilian nuclear trade is not diverted for military aims.

 But India would be the only member of the suppliers' group that has not signed up to the Non-Proliferation Treaty (NPT), a 189-nation treaty set up four decades ago to prevent states from acquiring nuclear weapons.